 CORPUS CHRISTI CATHOLIC COLLEGE, LEEDS

-ADMISSION POLICY 2019
+ADMISSION POLICY 2020

 Corpus Christi Catholic College was founded by the Catholic Church to provide education for children of Catholic families.
-The school is run by its governing body as part of the Catholic Church in accordance with its Trust Deed and instrument of government, and seeks at all times to be a witness to Jesus Christ.
+Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
+The college is run by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government, and seeks at all times to be a witness to Jesus Christ.

 At any time where there are more applications for places than the number of places available, places will be offered in the following order of priority:

 1. Catholic looked after Children and previously looked after Catholic children or looked after/previously looked after children from catholic families. (see notes 2 & 3)